 After Moving a Piano

-Once you deliver the piano to your new home, you still are not quite done yet, but we have you covered!
+Once you deliver the piano to your new home, you still are not quite done yet.

-It is imperative that upright pianos be placed against an interior wall, away from air vents and direct sunlight.
+Upright pianos must be placed against an interior wall, away from air vents and direct sunlight.
 Grand pianos sound best when their straight edge is placed against an interior wall.
 Like upright pianos, they should be kept away from direct sunlight, windows, doors, and air vents.

 2. Unwrap and Reassemble

-If you have a grand piano, be forewarned.
-Keep your helpers around long enough to unwrap and reassemble the piano, as this will be difficult, if not impossible, to manage on your own.
+If you have a grand piano, keep your helpers around long enough to unwrap and reassemble the piano.
+This will be difficult, if not impossible, to manage on your own.
 If you have an upright piano, reassembly will not be an issue, but you may still need help unwrapping.

 3. Clean and Tune

 The last step is to hire a professional to clean and tune your piano.
 Anytime a piano is moved, its delicate inner workings can shift.
-For optimal results, wait a few weeks to schedule the tuning so the strings have time to fully settle and adjust to their new environment.
+For optimal results, wait a few weeks to schedule the tuning so the strings have time to fully settle and adjust to their new environment’s temperature and humidity.

-Ask for help: If you cannot find at least three able-bodied people to help, abandon your DIY plans and gather free quotes from local or interstate moving companies.
+While hiring professionals may seem expensive, it can be cost-effective when you factor in the potential for injury or damage to the piano.
+If you cannot find at least three able-bodied people to help, abandon your DIY plans and gather free quotes from local or trusted interstate moving companies.

 Our Conclusion